Preparing for the Collapse of the Petrodollar System – Part 2

 One of the most brilliant aspects of the petrodollar system was requesting that oil producing nations take their excess oil profits and place them into U.S. debt securities in Western banks.
 This system would later become known as “petrodollar recycling” as coined by Henry Kissinger.
 Through their exclusive use of dollars for oil transactions, and then depositing their excess profits into American debt securities, the petrodollar system is a "dream come true" for a spendthrift government like the United States.

 Despite its obvious benefits, the petrodollar recycling process is both unusual and unsustainable.
-It has served to distort the true demand for government debt which has "permitted" the U.S. government to maintain artificially low interest rates.
+It has served to distort the true demand for government debt that has "permitted" the U.S. government to maintain artificially low interest rates.
 Washington has become dependent upon these artificially low interest rates and, therefore, have a vested interest in maintaining them through any means necessary.
 The massive economic distortions and imbalances generated by the petrodollar system will eventually self-correct when the artificial dollar and U.S. debt demand is removed.

 That day is coming.